As Albert Einstein said,

 I fundamentally believe that you know what is best for you, even if you don’t have access to that information right now.
 What I help you do is access and use that information well.

 Ummm…I don’t like goals.
 (Well, sort of.)

-Again, I can’t, and won’t try, to “make” you do anything.
+Again, I can’t, and won’t try to, “make” you do anything.
 You are in charge of yourself.

-I find that “homework,” or “assignments” tend to create more stress than positive outcomes.
+For many of my clients, “homework,” or “assignments” tend to create more stress than positive outcomes.